SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 ![Lines of Code](https://github.com/SA-Java-CCSW/CYBR8420ProjectGoCD/blob/master/images/code.jpg)

 The software is a well established, mature project.
-The software project began in December 2013 and has an active community.
+The software project began in December 2013 and has a large, active community.

 ### Popularity